ericoporto/ags-manual-wiki/ImportingFunctionsAndVariables.md

     import int public_variable;

-Both the name and type must match the variable's own declaration exactly.
+Both the name and type must match the variable's own declaration exactly.<br>
+This bit is important.
+If variable is `int` it should be imported as `int`, if it's of type `Character*` then import should also be declared as `Character*`.<br>
+Imported arrays must have correct size, for example if you have `int arr[10];` then import declaration must be `import int arr[10];`, otherwise there will be errors.

+Most commonly import declarations are put in the header of the same script where these variables are defined.
+But in theory you may instead not do that and place imports inside each particular script where you intend to use these variables.

-To put this simply, the import declaration lets other scripts see this variable, and the export command actually connects existing variable to that declaration.
+To sum up, the import declaration lets other scripts see this variable, and the export command actually connects existing variable to that declaration.

 **NOTE:** AGS Editor has a special menu "Global Variables" meant for easier creation of public variables which could be accessible everywhere.
 This may be a better alternative for beginners, as it takes care of all this import/export stuff behind the scenes.